niiniyare/ars/awosrs3.md

 **2.2.10 See booking details**

-Description: This functionality enables administrator to view the customers’ booking details.
+Description: This functionality enables administrator to view the customers� booking details.

 ## 2.3 Use-case Diagram

-**Description:** In the use case diagram given below, we have displayed how our users interact​ with the system to accomplish their goals and responsibilities.
+**Description:** In the use case diagram given below, we have displayed how our users interact with the system to accomplish their goals and responsibilities.
 Here in our diagram we have 4 actors (Customer, Administrator, Support Staff, Bank), 3 of which are the main users (Customer, Administrator, Support Staff).
 In every use case mentioned in the diagram, the actions of the users are described, and how these use cases are related to one another is represented by the help of arrows.
 In our Use case diagram all functionalities of the system are displayed.
 Customer can search for flights based on dates and destination, flights being one-way or round-trip, sort the displayed flights according to price or duration, specify the passengers (how many adults, children or infants), request cancellation, book flight, choose the ticket type and proceed with the payment.
 The payment is processed by the Bank.
 Another actor, Administrator, is responsible for adding new flights, modifying flight details and removing flights if needed, see the cancellation request, approve or deny them and see booking details.
 Our final actor, Support Staff, is responsible for maintenance of the system, ensuring the security of the system (by creating predefined users and maintaining AAS), safety of the system (by restoring and recovering data and assuring data integrity) and reliability of the system (by maintaining SLA).

 <img src="media/image1.jpg" style="width:7.26042in;height:7.625in" />

-**Figure 1.** Use case diagram​
+**Figure 1.** Use case diagram

 <table>
 <colgroup>